 - Emergency paging system for coaching - Teens are encouraged to contact their therapist for skills coaching before engaging in their target behavior.
 Parents learn many of the same skills their teen is learning, as well as others to help improve family functioning

-Our DBT Program accepts most major insurance plans and we have successfully negotiated single-case agreements with Kaiser.
-To make an appointment, please call the DBT Program at (415) 476-7227, or call our intake and referral service at (415) 476-7500.
+The Wavefront DBT Clinic accepts most major insurance plans and we have successfully negotiated single-case agreements with Kaiser.
+For an appointment, please call (415) 502-1523.

-We work closely with the Child, Youth, & Family System of Care in the San Francisco Department of Public Health to implement DBT in the county system.
-If you currently receive care through San Francisco County (i.e., MediCal, Healthy Families, etc.) and are interested in DBT, please contact Farahnaz Farahmand, PhD, at (415) 255-3635.
+- We work closely with the Child, Youth, & Family System of Care in the San Francisco Department of Public Health to implement DBT in the county system.
+If you currently receive care through San Francisco County (i.e., MediCal, Healthy Families, etc.) and are interested in DBT, please email [email protected].

 Core faculty and staff